-Well here it is, my 2nd Cold War related model build.
+Well here it is, my 2nd Cold War related model build the Airfix RAF Red Arrows Gnat.
 I’ll admit, I had some issues putting this one together.
 That is not a reflection on the quality of the kit, but on my lack of building skills.

-It is actually a very nice kit, with some lovely detail and panel lines, which you’ll be able to see from the photos.
-However being a small aircraft to start with in real life, it is also quite small and fiddly to build (for me) as a 1:72 scale kit.
+It is actually a very nice kit, with some lovely detail and panel lines, which you can see in the photos.
+The Gnat is a small aircraft in real life.
+This made it is also quite small and fiddly to build (for me) as a 1:72 scale kit.

-Things I would do differently next time I build this particular kit (2 more in the stash), is to leave the main under carriage off until building is complete.
+Things I would do differently next time I build Airfix RAF Red Arrows Gnat kit (2 more in the stash).
+I would leave the main under carriage off until building is complete.
 I added it as per instructions, but managed to break them when removing the blue-tak that I had used to mask the wheel wells.

 Not matter how careful I was with the aerial fins during construction, I still managed to break 2 off, and one almost off.
 Sod’s law, I lost the two that broke off, but replaced them with some plastic cut from some spare plastic I had.

 Paints used were Vallejo grey primer and Hataka Signal Red from their ‘Modern Royal Air Force Paint Set Vol.3’.
 I first for me on this model, was to mask the canopy and spray paint it while it was attached to the aircraft.
 Previously, I have always hand painted canopy frames.
 Can see from the photos, that its not as neat as I would have hoped.